Directed Graph Hashing: Use Cases

 \section{Use Cases}

-The Merkle-style algorithm presented here will be useful in cases where recursively hashing cyclic data structures is needed, assuming that the diamond shaped dependency problem can be tolerated.
+The Merkle-style algorithm presented here will be useful in cases where recursively hashing cyclic data structures is needed, assuming that the DAG to tree expansion can be tolerated.
 One benefit of the recursive approach is that hashing can take place at different times, so that data can be built up and hashed over long periods.

-One example of a use case for this algorithm is for use in hashing an interconnected web page system.
-The diamond dependency problem is tolerable, since it is impossible to distinguish between two equivalently structurally hashed web pages.
-The recursive property is desirable for performance reasons, and web pages build up over longer periods of time.
+An example of a use case for this algorithm is for hashing an interconnected web page system.
+Tree expansion is tolerable, since it is impossible to distinguish between two equivalently structurally hashed web pages.
+The recursive property is desirable for performance reasons as web pages build up over longer periods of time.
 IPFS \cite{ipfs} is an example of a currently available system that uses a Merkle-tree hash for storing web page data, but does not support cycles.
-This is unfortunate considering that most websites have cycles within their navigation bars.
+This is unfortunate considering that most websites have cycles within their navigation menus.

 The algorithm presented in this paper could be used for this use case, modified by the fact that the hyperlinks between web pages occur in a certain order (ie, the edges are labeled), and there may be multiple edges between nodes (ie, a web page may link to another more than once).
 The labels for the nodes in the graphs will simply be the content of the web pages, with any information about inter-page linkage removed.
+The inter-page linkage can be restored by examining a node's outgoing edge labels.

 Another potential use case is for hashing computer programs as is done in a system like Unison \cite{unison}.
-In Unison, programs are stored in a database based on their graph-theoretic structure.
+In Unison, programs are stored in a database based on their structure.
 Unison uses the technique given in this paper of hashing entire strongly connected components, but resorts to arbitrarily ordering nodes when the non-recursive hashes between two nodes are equivalent.
 This presents issues in certain scenarios where nodes have the same non-recursive hashes but do not lie in the same orbit.
-Systems like Unison could benefit from taking advantage of the canonical labelling algorithm and orbit collapse approach.
+Systems like Unison could benefit from taking advantage of the canonical labelling algorithm and quotient graph hashing.